Plant & Animal Species Guide

 Red-eared Slider

-Snapping Turtles
+Snapping Turtle

 Spiny Softshell

-The spiny softshell turtle has a soft and rubbery shell, like its name suggests.
-Spiny softshell turtles are among the largest freshwater turtles in North America and can be found throughout most of the United States.
+The Spiny Softshell turtle has a soft and rubbery shell, like its name suggests.
+Spiny Softshell turtles are among the largest freshwater turtles in North America and can be found throughout most of the United States.
 This turtle has fully webbed feet, helping it efficiently glide through water.
 More info: National Wildlife Federation

 Water Moccasin